 14. Make Juice Pulp Crackers

-I put this into the both section because I know of some people who like a sweet cracker made with fruit pulp but generally it’s vegetable pulp all the way.
+I put these juice pulp crackers in this section because I know some people who like a sweet cracker, made with fruit pulp, but for most people it’s vegetable pulp all the way.

-There are a lot of different recipes online but here’s a pretty easy one to start off:
+There are a lot of different recipes online but here’s a pretty easy one to get you started:

-- Mix 3 cups of pulp, 1 cup of water, ½ cup of almond/coconut flour and ¼ cup of chia seeds.
+- Mix together 3 cups of juice pulp, 1 cup of water, ½ cup of almond/coconut flour and ¼ cup of chia seeds.

-- Spread it all out as thin as possible on a baking sheet (note that it will be very stiff, try covering with a baking sheet and pressing that if you’re having trouble spreading it).
+- Spread it out as thin as possible on a baking sheet.
+It’ll be very stiff, so try covering your pulp mix with another baking sheet and pressing that if you’re having trouble.

-- Bake at around 350F for 30 min or till brown and smelling toasted.
+- Bake it at around 350F for 30 minutes or until it’s brown and smells toasted.

-- Take it out and cut it before it cools otherwise it just crumbles.
+- Take out your cooked mixture and cut it before it cools ,otherwise it’ll crumble.

 15. Add It To Pancakes

-Real simple too, just take your normal pancake batter, and throw in some pulp!
-Mix it up and cook it as normal, how much you add is up to you, start with some mix it in and add more if you think it’s looking like it’s lacking.
+These are really simple too.
+Just take your normal pancake batter and throw in some pulp!
+Mix it all and cook it as normal.
+How much juice pulp you add is up to you, but I would start with a small amount and add little bits until you’re happy withe the consistency.

 16. Make Dog Biscuits

-Some dogs will just eat the pulp as is, others get very bad gas if you do this, it really depends on your dog.
-Also please don’t give your dog anything that could be harmful to it, so absolutely no onions or grapes.
-I don’t imagine you’re juicing onions very often but I wanted to say regardless.
+Some dogs will just eat the pulp as it is, but others get very bad gas if you do this – it really depends on your dog!

-If you have 3-4 cups of juice pulp just add in ½ cup of peanut butter, 1 cup of oats and ¼ cup of ground flax seed, roll into 1 inch balls and cook for an hour at 300 turning once halfway through.
+If you have 3-4 cups of juice pulp, just add in ½ cup of peanut butter, 1 cup of oats and ¼ cup of ground flax seed.
+Roll this mixture into 1 inch balls and cook for an hour at 300, turning once halfway through.

-You can mix it with your hands and pro tip, rub some olive oil on your hands first and you won’t get as much of the mixture stuck on your fingers.
+You can mix all of it with your hands and, pro tip, rub some olive oil on your hands first so you won’t get as much of the mixture stuck on your fingers.